Tickets for the Sagrada Familia in Barcelona are cheapest and best bought online as timeslot admissions, or as part of fast track entry guided tours.

 These tours typically last from just over an hour to two hours with the longer tours often hardly more expensive than the express tours.
 At the end of the tour, it is of course possible to remain behind in the church to explore further.
 As for solo admissions, early morning or late afternoon is better than mid-day.

 Guided tours are by qualified guides and all use earpieces, as it would otherwise be impossible to hear the guide in the crowded church.
-Guides are surprisingly easy to loose in the busy church – best to take photos after the tour has ended.
+Guides are surprisingly easy to lose in the busy church – best to take photos after the tour has ended.

 Guided Tours of the Sagrada Familia and Towers